19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Geometry.md

 ## Abstract

 *Optional*
 Break the map down into abstract concepts.
-Typically 30 foot zones are used.
-See Shadowdark for an example of how to do that.
+Typically ~30 foot zones are used.
+See [article](https://slyflourish.com/the_abstract_battlemap.html)

 # Sizes